sapnaalex/Ecommerce-Follow-Along/README.md

 ---

 Finally, all changes were committed and pushed to the GitHub repository, ensuring the application is ready for advanced features in future milestones. 🎯

+### **Summary for Milestone 8: Frontend Product Card Component and Homepage Design 🚀**

+In Milestone 8, we focused on creating a dynamic product card component and designing a homepage to display these cards.
+Here's an overview of what was achieved:

+---

+#### **Card Component**
+- Designed a reusable card component to display product details such as name, image, and price.
+- Implemented props in the card component to pass unique product information dynamically.

+#### **Homepage Layout**
+- Created a homepage layout to showcase the product cards in an organized manner.
+- Utilized **grid layout** or **flexbox** for a clean and structured arrangement of multiple cards.
+- Ensured a consistent and visually appealing design for all products displayed on the homepage.

+#### **Dynamic Rendering**
+- Leveraged array mapping to dynamically render a card for each product in the list.
+- Ensured uniformity in the card design while maintaining flexibility for dynamic data.

+#### **Documentation**
+- Updated the repository’s README file with a new section titled **Milestone 8: Frontend Product Card Component and Homepage Design**, summarizing the progress made in this milestone.

+---

+Finally, all changes were committed and pushed to the GitHub repository, preparing the application for further enhancements like filtering and sorting in upcoming milestones. 🎯